 The height of the base was not workable as an island.
 So we decided to add casters to the bottom.
 The wheels also allow me to move it if need be.
 The problem we encountered was that there was nowhere to attach the casters to.
 So we first attached wood blocks to the bottom of the hutch, and then attached the casters to them.

 I measured how high the island would need to be, and purchased casters at our local hardware store that would get us where we needed to be.
 They come in lots of sizes!

 Since the hutch was designed to go against a wall, the back was not finished.
 I decided to paint it with chalkboard paint.

 Usually it is our “Pray for” list.
-This picture was taken the day after I hosted my niece’s bridal shower.
+But it’s also fun to personalize for special events, like when I hosted my niece’s bridal shower.
 There are also two stools that reside on the chalkboard side of the island that I moved for the pictures.

 We decided to flip the shelves upside down to use, as the molding on the top made a nice, sturdy base.

 Sheets of scrapbook paper act as shelf liners.
 It’s nice to know I can easily replace them as needed.

 I always intended to do something with the top, paint it or put a piece of finished wood there, I just never got around to it.